Ohio Career Development Association: By-Laws

 Section 1: Policy for Removal from Office

 Any member of the Board of Directors including officers, standing and special committee chairs and committee members may be sanctioned by a majority vote or removed from office by a two-thirds vote of the Board of Directors at any regular meeting of the Board at which a quorum is present for engaging in conduct prejudicial to the best interests of the Association or for repeated failure to perform the duties and responsibilities of a Board Member.

-These By-Laws may be amended by a majority of votes of those voting by mail ballot providing the members have been notified of the proposed change or changes at least 30 days in advance of the required deadline for ballot return subject to the approval of NCDA.
+These By-Laws may be amended by a majority of votes of those voting by the process determined by the current OCDA Board of Directors providing the members have been notified of the proposed change or changes at least 30 days in advance of the required deadline for ballot return subject to the approval the NCDA.